 (h) where the person is party to a distribution access agreement, any act or omission of any person with facilities connected to the electricity distribution network or the electricity transmission network which affects or frustrates the party’s ability to perform its obligations under the distribution access agreement;

-(i) in the case of Western Power, any failure of the electricity transmission network which arises from, is caused by or results from a force majeure event in respect of Western Power (in its role as the operator of the electricity transmission network) within the meaning of regulation 35 (1) of the Electricity Transmission Regulations 1996; and
+(i) in the case of the corporation, any failure of the electricity transmission network which arises from, is caused by or results from a force majeure event in respect of the corporation (in its role as the operator of the electricity transmission network) within the meaning of regulation 35 (1) of the Electricity Transmission Regulations 1996; and

 (j) any application of any law of the Commonwealth, any Commonwealth authority, the State, any State authority or any local government.

-(2) If a user, Western Power or a person who makes an access application (in this regulation called the “affected person”) is unable wholly or in part to perform on time and as required any obligation under the distribution access agreement or these regulations (other than an obligation to pay money) because of the occurrence of a force majeure event, then, subject to this regulation, that obligation (in this regulation called the “affected obligation”) is suspended to the extent that and, subject to subregulation (5), for so long as the affected person’s ability to perform the affected obligation is affected by that force majeure event.
+(2) If a user, a corporation or a person who makes an access application (in this regulation called the “affected person”) is unable wholly or in part to perform on time and as required any obligation under the distribution access agreement or these regulations (other than an obligation to pay money) because of the occurrence of a force majeure event, then, subject to this regulation, that obligation (in this regulation called the “affected obligation”) is suspended to the extent that and, subject to subregulation (5), for so long as the affected person’s ability to perform the affected obligation is affected by that force majeure event.

-(3) Without limiting subregulation (2), Western Power’s obligation to transport electricity to or from a distribution connection by means of the electricity distribution network or provide a distribution access service is suspended during any period that the transfer of electricity to or from that distribution connection or the provision of the distribution access service in respect of that distribution connection is interrupted or curtailed under regulation 27 or 31 to the extent of the interruption or curtailment.
+(3) Without limiting subregulation (2), a corporation’s obligation to transport electricity to or from a distribution connection by means of the electricity distribution network or provide a distribution access service is suspended during any period that the transfer of electricity to or from that distribution connection or the provision of the distribution access service in respect of that distribution connection is interrupted or curtailed under regulation 27 or 31 to the extent of the interruption or curtailment.

 (4) Subject to subregulations (5), (6) and (7), if a force majeure event occurs, then the affected person must —